 - Hashimoto’s Disease

 As goiters enlarge with time, they can cause difficulty breathing, swallowing problems, or voice changes.
 At times, goiters need to be removed surgically.

 The incidence of thyroid cancer is increasing in the United States.
+In fact, thyroid cancer rates are rising faster than any other cancer in the United States.
 There are different types of thyroid cancer, including papillary, follicular, Hurthle cell, medullary, and anaplastic.
 Most thyroid cancers have an excellent prognosis and are not typically aggressive.
 Patients can be treated with minimally invasive surgery to remove these cancers and surrounding lymph nodes with smaller scars and easier recovery.

 Graves’ disease is an autoimmune process that causes the thyroid to overproduce thyroid hormone.
 It is more common in young women and can cause enlargement of the thyroid gland.
 Possible triggers for Graves’ Disease are thought to be viral or bacterial infection as well as a genetic link.

 Symptoms of Graves’ hyperthyroidism: